jeffbass/imagezmq/README.rst

     git clone https://github.com/jeffbass/imagezmq.git

 Once you have cloned the imagezmq directory to a directory on your local machine, you can run the tests per the instructions below.
-You can use imagezmq in your own code by importing it (``import imagezmq``).
+You can use imageZMQ in your own code by importing it (``import imagezmq``).

-**imagezmq** and all of the software dependencies must be installed on the display computer that will be receiving the images AND it must all be installed on every Raspberry Pi that will be sending images.
+**imageZMQ** and all of the software dependencies must be installed on the display computer that will be receiving the images AND it must all be installed on every Raspberry Pi that will be sending images.
 If you will be using multiple Raspberry Pis to capture and send images it is best to install the software on a